 How do I purchase cinema tickets?

 You can buy tickets in person at our reception desk, over the telephone using a credit or debit card or book online.
-Once payment has been made in person or over the telephone, you will be given your ticket(s) or these will be available for collection from our reception or the cinema kiosk prior to the screening.
-For online sales, you will be sent an email confirming your booking – this is your cinema ticket(s) and you must bring this with you to the cinema.
+Once payment has been made in person you will be given your ticket(s).
+If you book over the telephone or online you will be sent an email confirming your booking – this is your cinema ticket(s) and you must bring this with you to the cinema.

 For all options, please have your ticket(s) ready to show to the staff member on the door when you attend the screening.

 If I have purchased tickets but can no longer make the show, what are my options?

 Tickets are non-refundable once purchased.
 If you contact us before the screening takes place your tickets may be exchanged for tickets to another suitable screening – this is subject to availability and at the discretion of the Pickaquoy Centre management.

 Click here to read the full Phoenix Cinema Terms and Conditions.

 What provisions are you currently making regarding the Covid-19 pandemic?

 Click here to read our Cinema Covid-19 FAQ's.